-Forming of the crater.-The broken edges of rock layers seen on the crater slopes indicate widening of the crater in all directions.
-The edges of these rock layers inside the crater wall are clearly exposed because they have been sharply broken around the entire inner rim region.
+Forming of the crater.-The broken edges of rock layers seen on the crater wall indicate widening of the crater in all directions.
+The edges of these rock layers are clearly exposed because they have been sharply broken around the entire inner rim region.
 This fracturing occurred in the course of widening the crater.
-Increase in size of the opening at the summit of the mountain, which eventually formed the present crater, may have been caused by tremendous explosions, or by collapse of the peak, or by a combination of such activities.
+Increase in size of the opening at the summit of the mountain, which eventually formed the present crater, is thought to have been due to explosive activity followed by the collapse of the peak.

-If the activity of a volcano diminishes slowly, growth of the mountain may end in forming a symmetrical cone.
+If the activity of a volcano diminishes slowly, growth of the mountain may result in forming a symmetrical cone.
 If activity continues by spasmodic outbursts, explosions may blow away a considerable part of the peak.
 Other conditions may bring about undermining of the walls in such manner as to produce a wide cauldronlike crater, but without tremendous explosions.